touchnetglobalpayments/broker-web-sdk/README.md

     });
 });
 ```
 > We recommend that you wrap the div or element that you mount the SDK's element in with a form.
 > If you do so, the user can hit enter in the SDK's form and your form's submit event will be
 > triggered automatically.
+5. The user will interact with the broker within this iframe, insulating your application from PCI data.
+Upon submit, you will receive a response indicating the current status of the payment.
+This could be: READY_FOR_PROCESS (if all required payer data has been collected), or INITIALIZED (additional payer data required)

-`submit` will return a Promise that resolves to a result object.
+> `submit` will return a Promise that resolves to a result object.
 You should check that the result does not have an `error` property.
 If it does not have an error, it will have a `redirectUrl` property.
 This is the URL that the user must visit in order to complete the payment OR
 the same URL you provided as the `returnUrl` when you create a PaymentSession if no extra payment steps are required.
-You have the choice to do a full-page redirect or create an iframe or whatever you want,
+You have the choice to do a full-page redirect or create an iframe,
-just know that we have no control or knowledge of the contents of this page or if it will look good in a small iframe.
+but the SDK has no control or knowledge of the contents of this page or if it will look good in a small iframe.

+6. If the payment is not yet cleared, you can monitor the payment session status by using the payment session id to call `GET /c/{tenantId}/api/v1/ps/{id}`

 ### returnUrl
 When your application created a PaymentSession, it should have provided a returnUrl.
 This page is what the Broker will redirect your user to once a payment is complete.